 As discussed further in Note 2 C, these financial statements are presented on a cash basis of accounting.
 This cash basis of accounting differs from accounting principles generally accepted in the United States of America (GAAP).
 Generally accepted accounting principles include all relevant Governmental Accounting Standards Board (GASB) pronouncements, which have been applied to the extent they are applicable to the cash basis of accounting.
-In the government-wide financial statements, Financial Accounting Standards Board (FASB) pronouncements and Accounting Principles Board (APB) opinions issued on or before November 30, 1989, have been applied, to the extent they are applicable to the cash basis of accounting, unless those pronouncements conflict with or contradict GASB pronouncements, in which case GASB prevails.
 Following are the more significant of the City's accounting policies.